 g) Be careful with the card selection when mixing groups with different activity areas, i.e. Human Resource, Maintenance, ATS, Financial and again, have relevant questions prepared beforehand.

 I hope this can be useful to you.
 As I say, it is mainly focused on the tasks by those presenting the cards to others who must deal with different audiences, and could perhaps feature as a card of its own at the beginning.

 In the near future, I’ll be blogging on each of the options for using the cards, and it would be great to hear of any other options for how the cards have been or could be used.
-In the meantime, you can read more about the cards (and download them all as a PDF via the link at the end of the page) here, and see the individual cards as images here.
+In the meantime, you can read more about the cards (and download them all as a PDF via the link at the end of the page) here.

 Footnote: Post updated slightly to reflect latest version of the cards (Edition 2)